Letlow thanks supporters for pushing her into Senate runoff; Cassidy congratulates opponents

 Fleming was a former deputy chief of staff to Trump in the president's first term, and also in the race was Mark Spencer of Belle Chasse, who billed himself as a "guns and Bible conservative."

 The Democratic Party primary featured Nick Albares and Gary Crockett of New Orleans and Jamie Davis of Ferriday.
-Davis had 48 percent of the vote in unofficial returns while fewer than 100 votes separated the other two.
-Whoever had the most would meet Davis in a runoff if Davis doesn't reach 50 percent plus 1.
+Davis had 48 percent of the vote in unofficial returns while fewer than 400 votes separated the other two with 30 precincts still to be tallied.
+Whoever ended with more would meet Davis in a runoff — if Davis doesn't reach 50 percent plus 1.

 Saturday's election had featured races for each of the state's six U.S. House seats, but Gov. Jeff Landry canceled primaries after the U.S. Supreme Court said the state had improperly used race to draw up districts that matched the state's demographic makeup.
 Open primaries have been rescheduled for the House seats in November, with potential runoffs to follow.